-Buying pre-construction condos has become a very popular option for many home owners and investors in Vancouver.
+Buying pre-construction condos have become a very popular option for many homeowners and investors in Vancouver.

 Many buyers think that buying a presale is as simple lining up in front of the Developers Display Centre and signing a contract for a Presale.
 What many of these buyers don’t know is that there is an element of risk when buying a pre-sale in Vancouver.

 Presales are Risky in Vancouver?

 I am a huge fan of Vancouver’s Development Community and the condos they build.
 But at the end of the day, Developers are in the business of making money by selling finished condos.
 They will do whatever they need to do legally to ensure that any condo they pre-sell is Completed on by the Buyers.
 The Contracts used to purchase pre-sales from Developers are written by the Developers lawyers to protect the interests of the Developers only.